The fine print

 Our Monthly Retainers and Set Project Fees (“the Set Fees”) are invoiced on the 1st of the current month for payment within 14 days of the invoice or on the due date mutually agreed (‘the Set Due Date’).

-Payment must be made by our automatic direct debit provider, GoCardless.
-The Set Fees are directly debited from your nominated bank account on the Set Due decided when the direct debit is established.
-Alternatively, you may have the Set Fees directly debited based on the initial purchase date and when you agreed to these Terms.
+Payment must be made by our automatic direct debit provider, GoCardless (unless agreed otherwise).
+The Set Fees are direct debited from your nominated bank account on the Set Due Date.

-Work completed exceeds the Monthly Retainer limit (‘the Hours Cap’); we will invoice you separately at the end of each month.
+Work completed that exceeds the Monthly Retainer limit; we will invoice you at the end of each month.
 Payment is to be made by the Set Due Date.

 Cancellation of Integrated Partner Services